 About

-A couple of notes when planning a trip: firstly, bear in mind that one of this area's charms is also its greatest challenge - as a relatively undiscovered part of Japan, English-language visitor information is still limited.
+Just bear in mind that one of this area's charms is also its greatest challenge - as a part of Japan relatively undiscovered by overseas visitors, English-language visitor information is still limited.

 About the Logo